How “Hellish” is Hell’s Hollow Falls?

 Best Views of Hell’s Hollow Falls

-To fully appreciate Hell’s Hollow Falls it is best to rock-hop across the shallow pool at the bottom of the falls and view it from the rocks on the hill directly across from it.
+To fully appreciate Hell’s Hollow Falls it is best to rock-hop across the shallow pool at the bottom of the falls and view it from the rocks on the hill directly across from the stairs.

-In the zoomed-out view above you can see the grate covering the bottom opening of the lime kiln at the top of the stairs.
+In the zoomed-out view below, you can see the grate covering the opening of the lime kiln at the top of the stairs.

 After you’ve satisfied your waterfall craving, simply retrace your steps back to your vehicle.